Social science fiction: In English

-Utopian fiction eventually gave birth to a negative and often more cynical genre, known as dystopian fiction: Aldous Huxley's "negative utopia" Brave New World (1932) and, Animal Farm (1945) and Nineteen Eighty-Four (1949) by George Orwell.
+Utopian fiction eventually gave birth to a negative and often more cynical genre, known as dystopian fiction: Aldous Huxley's "negative utopia" Brave New World (1932), as well as Animal Farm (1945) and Nineteen Eighty-Four (1949) by George Orwell.
 "The thought-destroying force" of McCarthyism influenced Ray Bradbury's Fahrenheit 451 (1953).
-Examples of young adult dystopian fiction include The Hunger Games (2008) by Suzanne Collins, The House of the Scorpion (2002) by Nancy Farmer, Divergent (2011) by Veronica Roth, The Maze Runner (2009) by James Dashner, and Delirium (2011) by Lauren Oliver.

-Some movies speculate about human behavior and interactions placed in extreme and strange environment like Cube (1997), Cube Zero (2004), Cube 2: Hypercube (2002) or Platform (2019).

 The Chrysalids (1955) by John Wyndham explored the society of several telepathic children in a world hostile to such differences.
 Robert Sheckley studied polar civilizations of criminal and stability in his 1960 novel The Status Civilization.

-The modern era of social science fiction began with the 1960s, when authors such as Harlan Ellison, Brian Aldiss, William Gibson and Frank Herbert wrote novels and stories that reflected real-world political developments and ecological issues, but also experimented in creating hypothetical societies of the future or of parallel populated planets.
+The new wave of social science fiction began with the 1960s, when authors such as Harlan Ellison, Brian Aldiss and Frank Herbert wrote novels and stories that reflected real-world political developments and ecological issues, but also experimented in creating hypothetical societies of the future or of parallel populated planets.
 Ellison's main theme was the protest against increasing militarism.
 Kurt Vonnegut wrote Slaughterhouse-Five (1969), which used the science-fiction storytelling device of time-travel to explore anti-war, moral, and sociological themes.
 Frederik Pohl's Gateway series (1977–2004) combined social science fiction with hard science fiction.
 Modern exponents of social science fiction in the Campbellian/Heinlein tradition include L. Neil Smith who wrote both The Probability Broach (1981) and Pallas, which dealt with alternative "sideways in time" futures and what a libertarian society would look like.
 He shares Robert A. Heinlein's conception individualism and libertarianism, in the tradition of Ayn Rand.

 Kim Stanley Robinson explored different models of the future in his Three Californias Trilogy (1984, 1988, 1990).

 Doris Lessing won the 2007 Nobel Prize for literature.
 Although known mostly for her mainstream works, she wrote numerous works of social science fiction, including Memoirs of a Survivor (1974), Briefing for a Descent into Hell (1971), and the Canopus in Argos series (1974–1983).

+Examples of young adult dystopian fiction include The Hunger Games (2008) by Suzanne Collins, The House of the Scorpion (2002) by Nancy Farmer, Divergent (2011) by Veronica Roth, The Maze Runner (2009) by James Dashner, and Delirium (2011) by Lauren Oliver.

+Some movies speculate about human behavior and interactions when people are placed in extreme and strange environment like Cube (1997), Cube Zero (2004), Cube 2: Hypercube (2002) or Platform (2019).
+Ted Chiang's short story, "Story of Your Life" was adapted into the movie Arrival (2016) and focuses on a linguist who learns how to communicate with aliens.

+Star Trek is a notable example of a popular TV show that shows the characters interacting with many different societies, to provide political and social commentary on contemporary societal issues.
+Doctor Who is another example of a popular TV show that showcases ethical and societal issues through social science fiction.